CloudMonitor

 Failed query QPS (count/s)

-This metric shows the number of failed queries on the instance.
-Configure an alert rule for failed queries to monitor the query execution status.
+Shows the number of failed queries on the instance.
 Recommended alert rule:

 Warn: Trigger an alert if the Failed Query QPS is 10 count/s or higher for 10 consecutive 1-minute periods.
-If a large number of queries fail on the instance, we recommend that you view the failure details in slow query logs and perform targeted optimization.
+If a large number of queries fail, check the failure details in slow query logs and optimize accordingly.

 FE replay time (milliseconds)

-This metric indicates the replay time for each FE.
-An excessive replay time indicates a slow replay.
-This can be caused by a stuck FE, which in turn causes queries to stall.
-This issue requires immediate attention.
-We recommend that you configure the following alert rules:
+Indicates the replay time for each FE.
+Excessive replay time suggests a slow or stuck FE, which can cause queries to stall.
+Recommended alert rules:

 -